 Keep in mind that your resume is your key to success.
 A broken key won’t lead you anywhere, so you’ll have to get it right from the very beginning.
 It must fit the lock that it opens, which is represented by HR specialists and employers who want to hire the best of the best.
-This article created by our team at Amelia, contains some tips, tricks, and examples that will help you create a stunning web designer resume for yourself.
+This article contains some tips, tricks, and examples that will help you create a stunning web designer resume for yourself.

 What Format Should You Choose?

-Because web design is a creative field, it is recommended to unleash your imagination and come up with a unique design that no one has ever seen before.
+Because web design is a creative field, it is recommended to unleash your imagination and come up with a unique design or interactive design or planning template that no one has ever seen before.
 This is a good way to grab an employer’s or client’s attention from the very moment they lay their eyes on your resume.
 Use colors, bold font headers, and carefully-chosen visual elements.
 You don’t want to overwhelm the reader, though, so keep it minimal and uncluttered.
 Let the design speak for itself and reflect your unique talent.

 What Elements Should A Web Designer Resume Contain?